-SCIENCE K-12 CURRICULUM
+SCIENCE K-12 OVERVIEW

-Director of K-12 Science & AVID
+Director of K-12 Science

 Why Next Generation Science Standards (NGSS)?

 Fayetteville Public Schools science teachers follow the Arkansas K-12 Science Standards.
-These standards were adopted in 2015-2016, and align with the research based Next Generation Science Standards (NGSS).
-They were developed in such a way to promote analysis and interpretation of data, critical thinking, problem solving, and connections across science disciplines.
+These standards were adopted in 2015-2016, and align with the research-based Next Generation Science Standards (NGSS).
+They were developed in such a way to promote analysis and interpretation of data, critical thinking, problem-solving, and connections across science disciplines.
 By engaging in science and engineering practices and applying crosscutting concepts, students deepen their understanding of the core ideas in science.

 Our standards promote a new way of teaching and learning by integrating the three dimensions of learning: